theaniketraj/pulse/Docs/components.md

 ## Overview

-Pulse UI is built with React components organized by functionality.
+Vitals UI is built with React components organized by functionality.

 ## Component Tree